Collective-Unconscious/UnconsciousOnline-back/README.md

 ## Running and testing

 1. **Clone the repository**

 ```bash
 git clone https://github.com/Collective-Unconscious/UnconsciousOnline-back.git
 cd UnconsciousOnline-back
 ```

 2. **Install the dependencies**

 We use **pnpm** as our package manager. install the dependencies by running:
 ```bash
 pnpm install
 ```

 3. **Configure environment variables**

 Copy the `.env.example` file to `.env` and fill the variables:
 ```bash
 cp .env.example .env
 ```

 4. **Start the development databases**

-We use **Docker** to easily run the databases in development.
-Execute:
+Ensure you have docker installed and running and run:
 ```bash
 docker compose -f docker/docker-compose.dev.yml up -d
 ```

 5. **Run the development server**

-To start the NestJS project locally, run:
+To start the project locally, run:
 ```bash
 pnpm start:dev
 ```
 The backend will be running on [http://localhost:3001](http://localhost:3001).
-> The Swagger docs will be available at [http://localhost:3001/api](http://localhost:3001/api) when running.
+> The Swagger docs will be available at [http://localhost:3001/api](http://localhost:3001/api/docs) when running.

 6. **Running the tests**

 To execute unit tests, run:
 ```bash
 pnpm test